Live View Website Tracking and Abandonment Automation Now Available

 One of the most exciting features listed in our What’s Next plan for 2018, Live View Website Tracking, is now available to all of our users.

-We’re also unveiling our brand-new Browse Abandonment and Product Abandonment automation feature updates so you can get back lost sales.
+We’re also unveiling our brand-new Browse Abandonment and Product Abandonment automation feature updates so that, with the standard abandoned cart email, you can get back more lost sales.

 A quick look at our new Live View website tracking

 With Live View, you can see what your visitors are doing in real-time on your store.

 You’ll be able to see how many visitors are active on your store right now and how many have visited today.